hackedbyagirl/offensive-kali-ansible/README.md

 # Offensive Kali Ansible Playbook
 This Ansible Playbook deploys initial configuration for offensive kali machines.
-The Ansible Roles included in this playbook automate the downloading and installalation of additional frameworks, packages, and offensive penetration testing and red-teaming utilities for a Kali Linux machine.
+The Ansible Roles included in this playbook automates the downloading and installalation of additional frameworks, packages, and offensive penetration testing and red-teaming utilities for a Kali Linux machine.

 ![ansible-pic](img/ansible-redteam.png)